 Bad Debts Meaning and Examples

-Bad debt is that debt that was previously receivable but now is irrecoverable from that person who was supposed to pay that debt.
-This means the debt becoming bad as it is unpaid.
-The reason for this non-payment may be the cause as the debtors either get bankrupted or have financial problems say the problem in the collection by the creditors for various reasons which are not possible.
-There are various definitions for bad debts to occur which will depend on the type of accounting.
+Bad Debt is that Debt that was previously receivable but now is irrecoverable from that person who was supposed to pay that Debt.
+This means the Debt becomes Bad as it is unpaid.
+The reason for this non-payment may be the cause as the Debtors either get bankrupted or have financial problems, say the problem in the collection by the creditors for various reasons which are not possible.
+There are various definitions for Bad Debts to occur which will depend on the type of accounting.

 Types of Bad Debts

-Service Providers – Similarly for a trader, a service provider may also incur bad debt loss in case his or her client which do not repay the fees after utilizing the services, provided by the service providers.
+Service Providers – Similarly for a trader, a service provider may also incur Bad Debt loss in case his or her client does not repay the fees after utilizing the services provided by the service providers.